Lepton flavor violating top quark FCNC processes at the $\mu$TRISTAN: Effective operators

 As shown in Tab.~\ref{tab:bounds}, the existing CMS bounds constrain the WCs down to the level of $\mathcal{O}(10^{-2})\;\text{TeV}^{-2}$, translating to upper limits on the rare top quark branching ratios as low as $\mathcal{O}(10^{-8})$.
 The constraints are generally stronger for the $u$-type operators compared to $c$-type, reflecting the parton distribution function (PDF) enhancement of the up quark in proton collisions.
-Among the three operator classes, the tensor operator coefficients are the most tightly constrained, as both the production cross section for $qg \to e\mu t$ and the decay branching ratio of $t \to e\mu q$ exhibit a stronger sensitivity to variations in tensor interactions compared to their scalar and vector counterparts.
+Among the three operator classes, the tensor operator coefficients are the most tightly constrained, as both the production cross section for $qg \to e\mu t$ and the decay branching ratio of $t \to e\mu q$ exhibit a stronger sensitivity to variations in tensor interactions compared to their scalar and vector counterparts. {This is because, tensor operators tend to contribute more strongly than vector operators, which in turn are larger than scalar operators, because the way their Lorentz structures contract with fermion spinors and affect the kinematics leads to progressively larger decay rates or cross sections.
+This pattern is evident in Eq.~\ref{eq:brtop}, where the tensor contribution carries the largest weight, followed by vector and then scalar.}{For completeness and for comparison purposes, we also summarize existing bounds on other flavor structures, namely, scenarios with LFV but no quark FCNC, and vice versa, in Appendix~\ref{app:1}.}